kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Setting this to true prevents the 'Counter Hit' setting from working explicitly just for Burst ; and Faint animations, including all hitstun. onlyApplyCounterhitSettingWhenDefenderNotInBurstOrFaintOrHitstun = false

+; Specify true or false.
+; Shows a message when you blocked/got hit by/armored an attack and then at that moment opponent was doing a move, ; and then you hit them while they were still in that move or in landing recovery after the move. showPunishMessageOnBlock = false

+; Specify true or false.
+; Shows a message when a player got hit during recovery of an attack move, or during ; landing animation of any move, or after 15 frames of starting a move. showPunishMessageOnWhiff = false
 ```

 </details>